NeptuneMagicSauce/CatPi/README.md

 - `upgrade_cat_pi`:
   git fetch to get new tags
   git stash if dirty
-  git pull --rebase if force pushed
+  ok. git pull --rebase if force pushed

-- when cat eats just after dispense, it pushes on the scale and the scale detects too much as high as 4.0 grams

-- counter weight behind for no tipping-over

-- verify calibration with the independent source of truth

 - have a maximum weight per day maybe 55 grams (a changeable setting) but using the sliding window total so that the clamping is smoothed over time
+  XOR doing the clamping gradually when we see it will be too much

+# TODO but later for V2

+- have debug settings "number of repetitions" including first non-repeat? find a relevant name/label/prompt

 - go out of night mode automatically into day mode